Office: Stayer 423

 Phone: (717) 871-7325

-Comments: ONLINE OFFICE HOURS - Contact Dr. Dietrich for Zoom Link
+Comments: & by appointment - Online hours - Contact Dr. Dietrich for Zoom Link

 2005 Ph.D.
 University of Delaware

 National Science Foundation (NSF) Grant Funded Research Projects

 2016- 2019 Co-Primary Investigator (co-PI): Precipitating Change: Embedding computational thinking into the middle school science classroom.STEM + Computing Partnerships (STEM+C) total project $2.5M DRL- 1640088).

 2015-2018 Co-Primary Investigator (co-PI): Skilled Women Get STEM Jobs: Recruiting and Engaging Female Students.
 NSF- Advanced Technological Education (ATE) total project $200,000.

 2015-2018 Co-Primary Investigator (co-PI): Integrative Science, Technology, Engineering & Math (STEM) Education for Teachers of Young Students (iSTEM4ToYS).
 NSF- Improving Undergraduate STEM Education (IUSE) total project $300,000.